 That’s Atomfall, though.
 It’s an open-ended experience that doesn’t want to hold the player’s hand, and always aims to have you on your toes.
 You’ll likely get lost and become frustrated but, if you’re like me, you’ll find settings that mostly work for you, and will enjoy the world it presents.

 Although this game drew understandable comparisons to Fallout, it’s not just a clone of Bethesda’s series.
 There are a lot of similarities, including the first-person viewpoint, mix of melee and ranged combat, inclusion of explosives and traps, and more.
 However, this is more of a survival game, doesn’t present as many objective markers, severely limits your inventory, and can be completed in less than ten hours if you wish.
 Furthermore, it’s not fully open world in the traditional sense.
-The world is made up of several different regions, including the aforementioned village, the woods (where you’ll find patrols of goons, as well as the cultists’ camps and wicker men), the guard encampment by the jail and the Interchange, which is the series of underground tunnels.
+The world is made up of several different regions, including the aforementioned village, the woods (where you’ll find patrols of goons, as well as the cultists’ camps and wicker men), the guard encampment by the jail and the Interchange, which is a series of underground tunnels.
 There, you’ll find a very advanced system of bunkers, reactors and battery ports, and can find/install batteries to bring them back to life.

-Throughout the Interchange, you’ll discover rock caverns hiding both secrets and irradiated zombies, as well as blue flowers that pollute the air and damage you when you’re near them unless you have the right tonic equipped.
-These dark, nearly pitch black, caverns provide an interesting juxtaposition with the much more advanced corridors, rooms, reactors, server rooms and the like built throughout them; not to mention the lush grasses, idyllic streams and green trees above.
+Around the Interchange, you’ll discover rock caverns hiding both secrets and irradiated zombies, as well as blue flowers that pollute the air and damage you when you’re near them unless you have the right tonic equipped.
+These dark, nearly pitch black caverns provide an interesting juxtaposition with the much more advanced corridors, rooms, reactors, server rooms and the like built throughout them; not to mention the lush grasses, idyllic streams and green trees above.

 While this is an interesting idea, it also frustrated me at times.
 Due to how dark it is, I found myself struggling to find my way through the caves and to where I needed to be, at least early on.
 After being lost for a while, it turned out that I’d missed a cave hidden in a heavily shadowed wall, and had spent 30-60 minutes trying to figure out a path through the wrong part of that area.
-There is a flashlight, but I often forgot about it because it’s not always out or handy.
+There is a flashlight, but I often forgot about it because it’s not always handy.
 You have to equip it, and cannot have anything else out.

 Speaking of equipping things, it’s important to reiterate that Atomfall’s inventory is tiny and limited.
 The player will always be finding things, but won’t always have room to store or carry them.
 As such, you’ll need to prioritize the weapons (rifles, shotguns, pistols, SMGs, bows, knives, clubs, swords and stun batons) you like best.
 It’s possible to holster four guns at once, and to have melee weapons in other slots, and there’s also a way to create d-pad shortcuts for several of them at a time.
 However, bandages, health kits, batteries, quest items, skill books, explosives and more all take up inventory space too.